Jackass 3D: Jackass 3.5

+The most notable added bits include: Johnny Knoxville attempting to skate on full speed treadmills, Bam Margera skating through four walls made of drywall, Steve-O getting his ass bit by an alligator snapping turtle, Ryan Dunn running on a row of chairs while wearing binoculars, Dave England BASE jumping off a motorcycle, Chris Pontius getting his penis pecked by a woodpecker, Wee Man scaring members of the cast while he's camouflage painted in the hallway, Preston Lacy getting hit on his head by a ball attached to bungee cord, and Ehren McGhehey unsuspectingly getting electrocuted by defibrillators while he's sleeping.

 In describing the sequel in an interview conducted prior to Jackass 3D's theatrical release, Johnny Knoxville said, "We shot two movies worth of material."
 Originally, Knoxville said the film might be ready for a Christmas 2010 DVD release, but it was reported in late October that the film would not be released until after Christmas.

 The television premiere for Jackass 3.5 was June 9 on MTV, which was followed by an encore on MTV2 on June 10.
 Notably, it was shown on November 28, 2011, after the Tribute to Ryan Dunn on MTV.

 The DVD was released in Australia on August 3 as part of an eight-disc box-set which also includes the other movies, all three volumes of the television series and the Lost Tapes.
 The film was released as a separate disc on September 1.
 The set was also published in the United States & Canada in 2016, omitting the series (already released on DVD there), but including the 3 main films, as well as the three "Jackass .5" films, plus Jackass Presents: Bad Grandpa and its ".5" film.